utopia-foss/utopia/doc/usage/eval/plotting/animations.rst

         :start-after: ### Start --- animated_network
         :end-before: ### End --- animated_network

-Animations can make complex dynamics much more comprehensible, and are easy to create using the plotting framework.

 Animated Cellular Automaton
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A particular common case is animating cellular automata, such as the SEIRD model, for which the :code:`.plot.ca` function provides a simple interface to create an animated plot.
+A particularly common case is animating cellular automata, such as the :ref:`SEIRD <model_SEIRD>` model, for which the :code:`.plot.ca` function provides a simple interface to create an animated plot.

 .. code-block:: yaml